AdobeDocs/experience-manager-screens.en/help/user-guide/experience-fragments-in-screens.md

    >[!NOTE]
    >
    >After you have created an AEM Screens fragment, you can edit the properties of your fragment.
-Select the fragment and click **Properties** from the action bar.
+Select the fragment and select **Properties** from the action bar.

    **Editing Properties of a Screens Fragment**

-    1. Navigate to the **ScreensFragment** (you created in the preceding steps) and click **Properties** from the action bar.
+    1. Navigate to the **ScreensFragment** (you created in the preceding steps) and select **Properties** from the action bar.

     1. Select the **Offline Config** tab, as shown in the figure below.